 But they’re new and slightly weird and the best patterns for some basic things still aren’t obvious.
 Specifically:

-So I played around a bit and came up with what I think is a pretty good setup for fancy React 19 forms.
+So I’m sharing what I think is a pretty good setup for fancy React 19 forms.
 I’m going to assume you’re already familiar with with Server Components and "use server"

 and forms in general.
 If not, it’s worth reading the Next.js docs on the topic and following the interesting links where they lead.
 As always, you can just skip to the repo carderne/react-forms (or scroll to the bottom) if you prefer.